-

 At what stage of negotiation is public disclosure required or customary?

-For private company, public disclosure is not required.
+For private companies, public disclosure is not required.

-When the acquisition involves a minority stake or a secondary share sale, public disclosure by the target company is required if there is a direct or indirect change of its major shareholders (defined as a shareholder holding more than 10% of the total number of shares with voting rights in the company).
+When the acquisition involves a minority stake or a secondary share sale, public disclosure by the target company is required if there is a direct or indirect change of its major shareholders (defined as a shareholder holding more than 10% of the paid-up capital of the listed company) which results in a change of control in the target company.
 This is normally done upon completion of the acquisition.

 In addition, when an acquirer conducts transactions that result in the ownership reaching or surpassing 5% or a multiple of 5% of the target company’s shares (including complicated rules for convertible securities or warrants), the acquirer is required to report the transaction to the SEC.
 This includes: